bigmlcom/python/docs/index.rst

 be expected if antecedent and consequent where statistically independent.
 This is a value between -1 and 1.
 A positive value suggests a positive relationship and a negative value suggests a negative relationship.
-0 indicates independence:
+0 indicates independence.

 Lift: how many times more often antecedent and consequent occur together than expected if they where statistically independent.
 A value of 1 suggests that there is no relationship between the antecedent and the consequent.
 Higher values suggest stronger positive relationships.
-Lower values suggest stronger negative relationships (the presence of the antecedent reduces the likelihood of the consequent):
+Lower values suggest stronger negative relationships (the presence of the antecedent reduces the likelihood of the consequent)

 As to the items used in association rules, each type of field is parsed to extract items for the rules as follows: